News & Events

 Tech Talk Series: Threat Briefing, by Adam Meyers of CrowdStrike

-Request registration for the upcoming Tech Talk Series: Threat Briefing, by Adam Meyers of CrowdStrike.
+Register for the upcoming Tech Talk Series: Threat Briefing, by Adam Meyers of CrowdStrike.
 Adam is a founding employee and VP of Intelligence at CrowdStrike Inc., a global provider of security technology and services focused on identifying advanced threats and targeted attacks.
-This event will be held on January 8, 2019 from 10:30am at the new DreamPort facility in Columbia, MD, and will be approximately 60-90 minutes in length.
-Food and drink are provided.
-There is no charge for this event.
 Read more here.